liborty/rstats/README.md

 * `Median correlation` between two samples.
 We define it analogously to Pearson, as cosine of an angle between two 'normalised' vectors.
 Pearson 'normalises' by subtracting the mean from all components, we subtract the median.

-* `Centroid/Centre/Mean` of an nd set.
+* `Centroid/Centre/Mean` of an 'nd' set.
 It is the (generally non member) point that minimises its sum of *squares* of distances to all member points.
 Thus it is susceptible to outliers.
 Specifically, it is the d-dimensional arithmetic mean.
 It is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
 Here we follow the common usage: Centroid = Centre = Arithmetic Mean.

 * `Quasi/Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are  medians along each axis).
 It is a mistaken concept which we do not recommend using.